Business routes of Interstate 15: Baker business loop

+Nevada

 Mesquite business loop

 Interstate 15 Business in Mesquite, Nevada, was also designated as State Route 144.
 It was removed as of December 31, 2005.
 It covered Mesquite Boulevard and Sandhill Boulevard in Mesquite.
 The State Route designation was applied to the portion of Mesquite Boulevard from its southern crossing of I-15 to Sandhill Boulevard, then along Sandhill Boulevard to its northern crossing of I-15.
 The route was 3.132 mi long.
 Route 144, from SR 170 to Hillside Drive, was once US 91, which used to stretch from Sweetgrass, Montana, to Long Beach, California.

+Utah

 St. George business loop

 Interstate 15 Business in St. George, Utah, is the first business route along I-15 in the state of Utah.
 It runs from exit 6 north along Utah State Route 18 (SR-18, Bluff Street) to SR-34 (West St. George Boulevard), where it turns east until reaching exit 8.